yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 <!-- /toc -->
 # Summary

-This proposal introduces the *Container Object Storage Interface* (COSI), a system composed of Custom Resource Definitions (CRDs), a controller architecture, and a gRPC specification, for the purpose of standardizing object storage representations in Kubernetes.
-Goals and non-goals set the scope of the proposal by defining higher level objectives.
+This proposal introduces the *Container Object Storage Interface* (COSI), a system composed of Custom Resources (CRs), APIs for bucket provisioning and access, a controller automation architecture, a gRPC specification, and "COSI node adapter" that interfaces with the kubelet on each node.
+These components combine to support a standard object storage representation in Kubernetes.

+This KEP describes the above components, defines our goals and target use-cases, and sets the scope of the proposal by defining higher level objectives.
 The vocabulary section defines terminology.
-User stories illustrate how these APIs fulfill user and admin requirements.
 Relationships between the APIs are provided to illustrate the interconnections between object storage APIs, users' workloads, and object store service instances.
-Lastly, the documents states the proposed API specs for the BucketRequest, Bucket, BucketClass, and various access related objects, create and delete workflows, and the full gRPC spec.
+Lastly, the document describes the proposed API specs, the create and delete workflows, and the gRPC spec.

 ## Motivation

 File and block are first class citizens within the Kubernetes ecosystem.
 Object, though very different under the hood, is a popular means of storing data, especially against very large data sources.
 As such, we feel it is in the interest of the community to integrate object storage into Kubernetes, supported by the SIG-Storage community.
 In doing so, we can provide Kubernetes cluster users and administrators a normalized and familiar means of managing object storage.

-While absolute portability cannot be guaranteed because of incompatibilities between providers, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a single manifest and deployed wherever that protocol is supported.
+While absolute portability cannot be guaranteed because of incompatibilities between object store protocols, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a manifest and deployed wherever that protocol is supported.
+When a workload (app pod, deployment, configs) is moved to another cluster which supports the basic infrastructure as the original cluster (e.g. namespaces, bucket classes, provisioners, etc.), then the workload can be moved to a new cluster without requiring any changes in the user manifests.

-This proposal does _not_ include a standardized *protocol* or abstraction of storage vendor APIs
+> Note: this proposal does not include a standardized protocol or abstraction of storage vendor APIs.

 ## Goals

-+ Specify object storage Kubernetes APIs for the purpose of orchestrating object store operations
++ Specify object storage Kubernetes APIs for the purpose of orchestrating/managing object store operations.
-+ Implement a Kubernetes controller architecture with support for pluggable provisioners
++ Implement a Kubernetes controller automation design with support for pluggable provisioners.
++ Support workload portabilty across clusters.
-+ As MVP, be accessible to the largest groups of consumers by supporting the major object storage protocols (S3, Google Cloud Storage, Azure Blob) while being extensible for future protocol additions.
++ As MVP, be accessible to the largest groups of consumers by supporting the major object storage protocols (S3, Google Cloud Storage, Azure Blob) while being extensible for future protocol additions..
 + Present similar workflows for both greenfield and brownfield bucket operations.

 ## Non-Goals

-+ Define the _data-plane_ object store interface to replace or supplement existing vendor interfaces (i.e. replace GCS, S3, or Azure Blob)
++ Defining the _data-plane_ object store interface to replace or supplement existing vendor protcols/APIs is not within scope.
++ Object store deployment/management is left up to individual vendors.
-+ Bucket access management is not within the scope of this KEP.
++ Bucket access lifecycle management is not within the scope of this KEP.
 ACLs, access policies, and credentialing need to be handled out-of-band.

 ##  Vocabulary

++ _backend bucket_ - any bucket provided by the object store system, completely separate from Kubernetes.
-+ _brownfield bucket_ - an existing storage bucket which could be part of a Kubernetes cluster or completely separate.
++ _brownfield bucket_ - an existing backend bucket.
++ _Bucket (Bucket Instance)_ - a cluster-scoped custom resource referenced by a `BucketRequest` and containing connection information and metadata for a backend bucket.
++ _BucketAccessRequest (BAR)_ - a user-namespaced custom resource representing a request for access to an existing bucket.
-+ _BucketRequest_ - a user-namespaced custom resource representing a request for a storage instance endpoint.
++ _BucketRequest (BR)_ - a user-namespaced custom resource representing a request for a new backend bucket, or access to an existing bucket.
-+ _BucketClass_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
++ _BucketClass (BC)_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
-+ _Bucket_ - a cluster-scoped custom resource referenced by a `BucketRequest` and containing connection information and metadata for a storage instance.
++ _BucketAccessClass (BAC)_ - a cluster-scoped custom resource containing fields defining the provisioner and a ConfigMap reference where policy is defined.
++ _COSI_ - Container _Object_ Store Interface, modeled after CSI.
 + _cosi-node-adapter_ - a pod per node which receives Kubelet gRPC _NodePublishVolume_ and _NodeUnpublishVolume_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
 + _driver_ - a container (usually paired with a sidecar container) that is reponsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
 Drivers talk gRPC and need no knowledge of Kubernetes.
 Drivers are typically written by storage vendors, and should not be given any access outside of their namespace.
++ _driverless_ - a system where no driver is needed to automate bucket provisioning.
+COSI automation may still be deployed to managed COSI APIs.
-+ _greenfield bucket_ - a new bucket created by automation.
++ _greenfield bucket_ - a new backend bucket created by COSI.
-+ _object_ - an atomic, immutable unit of data stored in buckets.
++ _green-to-browfield_ - a use-case where COSI creates a new bucket on behalf of a user, and then supports ways for other users in the cluster to share this bucket.
 + _provisioner_ - a generic term meant to describe the combination of a sidecar and driver.
 "Provisioning" a bucket can mean creating a new bucket or granting access to an existing bucket.
 + _sidecar_ - a Kubernetes-aware container (usually paired with a driver) that is reponsible for fullfilling COSI requests with the driver via gRPC calls.
 The sidecar's access can be restricted to the namespace where it resides, which is expected to be the same namespace as the provisioner.
 The COSI sidecar is provided by the Kubernetes community.
 + _storage instance_ - refers to the back object storage endpoint being abstracted by the Bucket API (a.k.a “bucket” or “container”).
-+ _driverless_ - a system where no driver is deployed to automate object store operations.
-COSI automation may still be deployed to managed COSI APIs. **Note:** the current state of the KEP does not justify nor define driverless aka "static provisioning".
-If the community feels this is an MVP requirement we will need to flush this out.
++ _static provisioning_ - custom resource creation is done by the admin rather than via COSI automation.
+This may also include _driverless_ but they are independent.

 # Proposal